sdiehl/zero-to-qed/docs/src/11_proving.md

 This rule says: if you can prove $P$ and you can prove $Q$, then you can prove $P \land Q$.
 The **premises** sit above the line; the **conclusion** below.
 The name on the right identifies the rule.
 Every tactic you learn corresponds to one or more such rules.
 The tactic is the mechanism; the rule is the justification.

+Each logical connective and type former comes with two kinds of rules. **Introduction rules** tell you how to construct a proof or value: to prove `P ∧ Q`, prove both `P` and `Q`. **Elimination rules** tell you how to use a proof or value: from `P ∧ Q`, you can extract `P` or `Q`.
+This pattern is universal.
+For implication, introduction is `fun h => ...` (assume the premise), elimination is function application (use the implication).
+For existence, introduction provides a witness, elimination uses the witness.
+Once you internalize this pattern, you can work with any connective by asking: "How do I build one?" and "How do I use one?"

 ## Tactics as Proof-State Transformers

 You may have repressed the trauma of high school algebra, but the core idea was sound: you start with $2x + 5 = 11$ and apply operations until you reach $x = 3$.
 Subtract 5, divide by 2, each step transforming the equation into something simpler.
 The tedium was doing it by hand, error-prone and joyless.
 But the method itself, symbolic manipulation through mechanical transformation, turns out to be extraordinarily powerful when the machine handles the bookkeeping.